 So yes, I love my Jesus and I love my guru–wildly and without reserve.
 I love saints (of all religions).
 But most of all, I love my God.
 No matter the gender or the image.
 No matter the Heavenly Father or the Divine Mother.
 They all mean exactly the same thing to me: Love.
 Divine Love that permeates every crack, crevice, and nook of space.
 An ever-present Love that comforts and guides me.
 A Love that breaks down one barrier after another, leading me ever closer.
 Love that is in me, around me, over me, under me.
 Love that IS me.
 And whatever connects me most firmly to that Love is what I’m reaching for.

-Because I can hear Her laughing again; it took me lifetimes to decipher Her words, but now I know.
+Because I can hear Her laughing again, and even though it took me lifetimes to decipher Her words, now I know.
 And what is there to do but listen?
 Come home, She says, I’ve been waiting.

 Hope that your week is a beautiful one.
 Much love from our home to yours. xoxo